• Website Testing

 • Tester: A tester can save a project time and money by identifying the most appropriate testing technique and verifying the testing approach.

-• Scheduling: This procedure will ensure that you record the start and end dates for every testing activity, a crucial part of the testing process.
-For example, you may record the creation date for a test case and the date when you finished reviewing it.
+• This procedure will ensure that we record the start and end dates for every testing activity, a crucial part of the testing process.
+For example, we will record the creation date for a test case and when we finished reviewing it.

 • Information Capture: We begin the process by taking basic information.